 For supply points whose consumption is over 73,200 kWh and which include one or more NDM supply meter points, an end user category code can be found in the supply point offer generated by UK Link.
-This code may be correlated with the end user category codes shown in Table 2A.1 by means of a lookup table issued separately to shippers.
+This code may be correlated with the end user category by means of a lookup table issued separately to shippers.
 Copies are available from the Xoserve Supply Point Administration Management team via email at:- externalrequests.spa@xoserve.com